-The Cafe de Olla is coffee mixed together with cinnamon and piloncillo in a earthen clay pot resulting in its unique flavor.
+Cafe de Olla is coffee mixed together with cinnamon and piloncillo in a earthen clay pot resulting in its unique flavor.
 This traditional way of making coffee originated in the colder climates of Mexico

 “Café de Olla” which doesn’t have a proper translation in English but can be defined as something like “Coffee from Clay Pot”, is famous for its unique tasted and brewing method, so read on to find out more about this incredible coffee from Mexico.

 Coffee is one of the most popular beverages around the world and Mexico is no exception.
 Because of this, there is quite a range of recipes and methods of making it from different styles of roastings and different types of Coffee.